OfficeDev/office-js-snippets/README.md

 A few style rules to observe:

-* Each button-click handler should have its own async function, called "run" if there is only one button on the page -- otherwise, name it as you will.
+* Each button-click handler should have its own `async` function, called "run" if there is only one button on the page -- otherwise, name it as you will.
 * Inside the function there shall be a try/catch.
 In it you will await the `Excel.run` or `Word.run`, and use `async/await` inside of the `.run` as well.
 * All HTML IDs should be `all-lower-case-and-hyphenated`.
 * Unless you are explicitly showing pretty UI, I wouldn't do the popup notification except for one or two samples.
 It's a lot of HTML & JS code, and it's also not strictly Fabric-y (there is a more "correct" way of doing this with components).
 * Strings should be in double-quotes.
 * Don't forget the semicolons.
+* `Libraries` in snippets must have a specific version.
+Eg. `jquery@3.1.1`.